AppertaFoundation/eyedraw/test/doodle-popup/README.md

+# Doodle popup

+Any files in this location (eyedraw/test/doodle-popup) are not required for the main EyeDraw widget.
+These files are used simply for development and testing of the doodle-popup feature.

 ## Setup

-Before you can view/run the doodle-popup tests, you need to do the following
+Before you can view/run the doodle-popup test document, you need to do the following:

 1. Update bower components
 2. Generate test jsonp

-### Update bower components
+### 1. Update bower components

 1. Ensure bower is installed (sudo npm install bower -g)
 2. Run `bower install` from the module root

-### Generate test jsonp
+### 2. Generate test jsonp

-This will generate a JSON array of the eyedraw src JavaScript.
+The generate script sits within the './js' directory. and will generate a JSON array of the eyedraw src JavaScript.

 Run: `node generate-test-jsonp.js`

-This is useful for development where we won't want to use the compile/concat'ed files.
+This is useful for development where we don't want to use the compile/concat'ed files.